Stephen Malkmus

 Stephen Joseph Malkmus (/ˈmælkmɪs/ MALK-miss; born May 30, 1966) is an American musician best known as the primary songwriter, lead singer and guitarist of the indie rock band Pavement.
+Beginning as a duo, Pavement eventually grew to a quintet.
+The band released five studio albums before breaking up in 1999.

+Both during and after his time in Pavement, Malkmus took part in several side projects but, notably contributing guitar on three albums with Silver Jews.
+Following Pavement's break-up, Malkmus embarked on a solo career, primarily with backing band the Jicks.
 He currently performs with Stephen Malkmus and the Jicks, Pavement, The Hard Quartet, and as a solo artist.

 Biography

 Early years

-Stephen Malkmus was born in Santa Monica, California, to Mary and Stephen Malkmus Sr. His father was a property and casualty insurance agent.
-When Stephen Jr. was 8, the family moved north to Stockton, where he attended Carpinteria's Cate School and Lodi's Tokay High School.
+Malkmus was born on May 30, 1966, in Santa Monica, California, to Mary and Stephen Malkmus Sr. His father was a property and casualty insurance agent.
+When Stephen Jr. was 8, the family moved north to Stockton, at which point he attended Carpinteria's Cate School and Lodi's Tokay High School.
 As a teenager, Malkmus worked various jobs, including painting house numbers on street curbs and "flipping burgers or whatever" at a country club.
 At age 16, he spent the night in jail after consuming alcohol, urinating in the bushes, and walking on the roofs of several residential homes.
 Later, he was placed on probation for underage drinking, and was also expelled from school "for going to a party in the woods where people were taking mushrooms.
 I didn't take them, but some guy narc'd on me."

 Malkmus learned the guitar by playing along to Jimi Hendrix's "Purple Haze".
 Around the age of 16, he started playing in several Stockton-based punk bands: Bag O Bones, The Straw Dogs, and Crisis Alert.
 After graduating from high school, Malkmus followed in his father's footsteps by attending the University of Virginia, where he majored in history and was a disc jockey for the college radio station WTJU.
 During this time, Malkmus met fellow WTJU DJs David Berman (who would later front the Silver Jews) and James McNew (of Yo La Tengo) and formed the lo-fi band Ectoslavia.
 In the late 1980s, he was employed as a security guard at the Whitney Museum of American Art in New York City, along with Berman and Bob Nastanovich.